 - Cancellation-Dropping all classes prior to the first class day or prior to financial settlement, cannot occur once the first class day is reached for a semester. - Drop-Removing a class(es) from a student's schedule through the 50th class day.
 (This term does not apply when a student discontinues all classes during the semester.)
 Depending on the timing of this action, the outcome will either be that the class is removed from the student's transcript record or that it results in a "W" (Withdrawal) notation for the class on the transcript (see "Academic Calendar" for deadlines).
-A student cannot drop a class after the 50th class day during a fall/spring semester. - University Withdrawal-Officially discontinuing all classes for which a student is registered on or after the first class day (through the 50th class day).
-Beginning the 1st class day of each semester, a student will not be able to withdraw from their complete class schedule online.
-A student cannot withdraw from the university after the 50th class day during a fall/spring semester.
+A student cannot drop a class after the 50th class day during a fall/spring semester. - University Withdrawal-Occurs on or after the first class and after financial settlement is completed.
+To withdraw officially from the University and request appropriate refunds, a student must submit a Withdrawal Form and complete an exit interview with a designated representative from the Academic Support Programs Office in the Paul L. Foster Success Center.
+A student who withdraws prior to the 12th class day in their first semester at the University will be subject to readmission to the University for future semesters. - While Baylor University is not an attendance taking institution, upon confirmation by a student's instructors of non-attendance, the University reserves the right to cancel or withdraw the student for that term with an effective date matching the last known date of academic attendance or engagement.